tmurakam/mb-ormapper/README.md

 Schema definition
 -----------------

-Schema syntax is:
+Schema syntax is similar to RoR migration syntax.

-    model_name: class_name, base_class_name
-            column_name: type
-            ...

-    model_name: class_name, base_class_name
-            column_name: type
-            ...
+Sample:

+    create_table :people, :class => :Person, :base_class => :PersonBase do |t|
+      t.text :name
+      t.integer :sex
+      t.integer :age
+      t.integer :group_id

+      t.belongs_to :group, :class => :Group, :field_name => :group_id
+    end

+Use create_table to define table and model.
+With this example, table name is 'people' and base class name is 'PersonBase'.
+You must implement class 'Person' derived from PersonBase.

-A base model class file name is decided with base_class_name.
+A base model class file name is decided with base_class name.
 For iOS, file name will be 'base_class_name.h' and 'base_class_name.m' For Android, it will be 'base_class_name.java'

-You need to implement model class with 'class_name' name derived from base_class_name.
-Or you can use base class directly.
-In this case omit base_class_name like as:

-    model_name: base_class_name

-Also you can omit base_class_name.
-In this case class name is same as model name

-    model_name

-Note: SQL table name is same as model name.
-(Not plural like as Ruby on Rails)

-'type' should be SQLite data type.
+All fields must be declared in the block.
+Use text, integer, real, date method to define a field.
 Supporting types and corresponding types of Objective-C or Java are:

     SQL type   Obj-C type    Java type
     -----------------------------------